faasm/faasm/docs/toolchain.md

 inv toolchain.download-sysroot
 ```

-This repo also contains a [Faasm CMake toolchain](../toolchain/FaasmToolchain.cmake),
+This repo also contains a corresponding [CMake toolchain](../toolchain/WasiToolchain.cmake),
 that's used under the hood to build functions and libraries.

 # Building